pinguin999/ALPACA/lua-docs/docs/index.md

 PlayAnimation(0, "bark", false, pass)
 ```

-Now you come to **Lua scripting**, the way logic is defined in an ALPACA game.
-A full list of functions can be found at [Lua API](lua.md).
-But for the quick intro you want the player to go to the item and interact with it.
+Now we will start with the **Lua scripting**, the way logic is defined in an ALPACA game.
+A full list of functions can be found in the [Lua API](lua.md) documentation.
+For the quick intro you want the player to go to the item and interact with it.
 To be able to go somewhere you have to define a [Point](http://esotericsoftware.com/spine-points) in Spine, so let's add the Point to our item and save it again. *I have named the Point in the example "game center" and will also use this name in this tutorial's script*.

 Most Lua Function like `GoToPoint` have two versions: GoToPoint and GoToPointOn